 Be aware of the current topic and work towards mastering it.
 Avoid being "sort of" proficient at important topics.
 Be aware of how a new topic relates to old topics.

 Do not fall behind.
 It is expected that students might be very confused about the current topic.
 After all, if students already understood it we would not need to teach it!
 But students should not be confused about past topics.
 If this is your situation do not despair, but prioritize getting the help you need.
-Use office hours, the MRC, the textbook, help from friends, or other resources to catch up if you notice yourself falling behind.
+Use study sessions, the MRC, the textbook, help from friends, or other resources to catch up if you notice yourself falling behind.